 3 Effective Tips to Play Chords Efficiently on a Bass

-These are some of my tips that help me through out my journey:
+These are some of the tips that help me throughout my journey:

 1. Alter your Right-Hand Technique

-You should use your thumb, index finger, and a ring finger while playing.
-This will provide you more control over playing and allow you to play notes one by one or in union.
+You should use your thumb, index finger, and ring finger while playing.
+This will provide you more control over playing and allow you to play notes one by one or in the union.

 2. Play near the Neck Area